Lines in the plane with the $L_1$ metric: Abstract

 \section{Abstract}

-A well-known theorem of in plane geometry states that any set of $n$ non-collinear points in the plane determines at least $n$ lines.
+A well-known theorem in plane geometry states that any set of $n$ non-collinear points in the plane determines at least $n$ lines.
 Chen and Chv\'{a}tal asked whether an analogous statement holds within the framework of finite metric spaces, with lines defined using the notion of {\em betweenness}.

-In this paper, we prove that in the plane with the $L_1$ (also called Manhattan) metric, a non-collinear set induces at least $\lceil n/2\rceil$ lines.
+In this paper, we prove that in the plane with the $L_1$ (also called Manhattan) metric, a non-collinear set of $n$ points induces at least $\lceil n/2\rceil$ lines.
 This is an improvement of the previous lower bound of $n/37$, with substantially different proof.
+As a consequence, we also get the same lower bound for non-collinear point sets in the plane with the $L_{\infty}$ metric.